thoth-tech/ThothTech-Documentation-Website/src/content/docs/companywidesubmissions/2024 Trimester 2/company-report.md

     - Continue to expand and refine the Onbording hub
     - Create relevant guides, checklists and tutorials for all stages of the project documentation and development lifecycle
-    - Develop detailing Onboarding paths to guide new students
+    - Develop detailed Onboarding paths to guide new students
     - Implement a comprehensive upskilling section, containing curated learning materials

 ### SplashKit Tutorials